Chellison/HacktheBaySwampMonsters/README.md

 ![](screenshots/correlationStream_corrrect.jpg)

-Figure 4: The correlation between land use types, and between land use types and nitrogen.
+**Figure 5**: The correlation between land use types, and between land use types and nitrogen.

 ![](screenshots/Copy%20of%20results2.jpg)

-Figure 5: The R^2 values for the different models.
+**Figure 6**: The R^2 values for the different models.
 We can see from this that the basic variables (LLAMY) plus land use and upstream land use datasets performed the best.

 ![](screenshots/Copy%20of%20varImportance_upstreamHUCs_edited.jpg)

-Figure 6: Feature importance graph.
+**Figure 7**: Feature importance graph.

 ## Challenges we ran into